alan-eu/react-native-fast-shadow/README.md

 ## Why

-React Native only supports shadows on Android through the [elevation](https://reactnative.dev/docs/view-style-props#elevation-android) prop but achieving the effect you want is often impossible as it only comes with very few presets.
+React Native only supports shadows on Android through the [elevation](https://reactnative.dev/docs/view-style-props#elevation-android) prop but achieving the desired effect is often impossible as it only comes with very few presets.
 Third-party libraries have been created to circumvent this but when used on many views, they can make you app slower or significantly increase its memory consumption.

 ## Features
 * 💆‍♀️ **Easy to use:** Drop-in replacement for the `<View>` component